earocorn/osh-docs/docs/osh-node/RPi_Arduino/06_SCP_File_Transfer.md

 - Completed [Module 05: Build Isolated Driver as a Java Class](05_Build_Driver_Class.md)

 ### Objective
-The purpose of this module is to use the Isolated Java Application we created in the [last module](05_Build_Driver_Class.md) to read data from the KY-032 that we previously connected to our Raspberry Pi.
+The purpose of this module is to use the Isolated Java Application we created in the [last module](05_Build_Driver_Class.md) to read and display data from the KY-032 Sensor that we previously connected to our Raspberry Pi.
 To do this, we wll utilize the [Secure Copy Protocol](https://en.wikipedia.org/wiki/Secure_copy_protocol).
 SCP relies on the SSH protocol that we set up in [Module 03](03_Configure_RPI_and_SSH.md).
 Let's get started!

 ## Build Application
 In the previous module, we added the <b>appliation</b> pluggin to our ```build.gradle``` file.
 The pluggin allows you to run gradle ```installDist``` to create an image of the application in build-->install-->projectName.